Unbalanced to Balanced Audio

 IP protocol stack

-Audio enters the system via an analog to digital converter (A/D converter), often a sound card, at which point a computer program stores it as a file.
+Audio enters the system via an analog-to-digital converter (A/D converter), often a sound card, at which point a computer program stores it as a file.
 These files can be .wav, .mp3, .mp4, apt-X, or some other format.
 Once the audio is converted to a digital data format, it is handled much the same way as any other digital data.

-2. Transfer layer – This contains the TCP or UDP header information that contains such things as transmitting, receiving ports, checksum value for error checking, etc. It is responsible for establishing a pathway through multiple IP networks, flow control, congestion routing, error checking and retransmission.
+2. Transfer layer – This contains the TCP or UDP header information that contains such things as transmitting, and receiving ports, checksum value for error checking, etc. It is responsible for establishing a pathway through multiple IP networks, flow control, congestion routing, error checking, and retransmission.
 TCP allows for multiple IP packets to be strung together for transmission, increasing transfer rate and efficiency.

 3. Internet layer – This is responsible for transporting data packets across networks using unique addresses (IP addresses).